Guide / Ebook

-With all of the uncontrollable factors that can impact construction projects, remote monitoring is an increasingly effective solution for builders and project managers.
-But with so many technical terms and specifications, it’s easy to feel overwhelmed when looking for the right camera for your project.
+With numerous factors affecting construction projects, remote monitoring through a jobsite camera is an effective solution for builders and project managers.
+However, navigating the technical terms and specifications can be overwhelming when selecting the right camera for your project.

 One of the most commonly discussed specifications is the megapixel (MP) count.
 But what exactly does it mean?
 A megapixel refers to the number of pixels (tiny dots of color) in an image.
 For example, a 5MP camera captures images with a resolution of 2592 x 1944 pixels.
 To put it into perspective, think of the dimensions as the size and scale of the image.